OWASP/www-policy/operational/chapters.md

 ## Starting a New Chapter

 There are currently two types of chapters you can start: city chapters and student chapters.
-Prospective chapter leaders should familiarize themselves with this policy and the [Chapter Handbook](https://owasp.org/www-committee-chapter/#div-resources_for_chapters) prior to submitting the form.
+Prospective chapter leaders should familiarize themselves with this policy and the draft [Chapter Handbook](https://owasp.org/www-committee-chapter/#div-resources_for_chapters) prior to submitting the form.

 - New chapters must be approved by the foundation, by submitting a request through [Contact Us](https://contact.owasp.org/).
 - After the new chapter is approved, the chapter leader must: